 Rotavirus Vaccine: Rotavirus is a major cause of diarrhea and vomiting in infants and children in the U.S. and Europe and a cause of significant infant mortality worldwide.
 No vaccine against rotavirus is currently on the market.
 We licensed an oral vaccine for rotavirus from a non-profit institution and initiated a Phase I clinical trial with the goal of licensing the vaccine to a major vaccine company.
 After completing Phase I studies and commencing a Phase II study, we licensed the vaccine to GlaxoSmithKline plc ("Glaxo").
-The initial license fee from Glaxo partially funded our Phase II study.
+The initial license fee from Glaxo partially funded our Phase III study.
 In 1999, after the study demonstrated 89% protection in a study involving 215 infants, Glaxo paid us an additional license fee and assumed full responsibility for funding and performing all remaining clinical development.
 Glaxo initiated Phase III global clinical trials in the third quarter of 2003 of its investigational rotavirus vaccine, Rotarix®, a two-dose oral rotavirus vaccine which has been shown to be helpful in preventing rotavirus gastroenteritis disease in young children for at least two years following administration.
-Assuming product development and commercialization continues satisfactorily, we expect that Glaxo will pay us additional milestones and a royalty based on sales.
+In July 2004, Glaxo received marketing approval from the Mexican regulatory authorities and in January 2005 announced the launch of Rotarix® in Mexico, representing the first step in a series of global product launches.
+Glaxo plans to launch in additional Latin American countries as well as Asia Pacific countries during the course of 2005, as they have already filed for market approval in more than 20 countries worldwide.
+In late 2004, Glaxo also filed for market approval of Rotarix® with the European regulatory authorities, triggering a \$2 million milestone fee payable to AVANT.
+Assuming product development and commercialization continues satisfactorily, we expect that Glaxo will pay us additional milestones and a royalty based on worldwide net product sales.